✦ My Life is a Lamp ✦ My Home is a Lighthouse

 3. How do I now live my life?
 Galatians 2:20

-4-4 Mercy — God Forgives Me — Mercy Looks Back at My Past
+4-4 Mercy — God Forgives Me — Mercy Forgives All My Past and Present Sin

 1. Using these scriptures write your own picture of what you see as God's mercy.
 Write Psalm 103:1-10 in your own words.
 Deuteronomy 4:31; Psalm 78:38, 40:11, 145:9